Aga Khan Program of the Graduate School of Design

 Deserts are becoming increasingly popular tourist destinations.
 However, the growth of this tourism niche raises particular challenges, jeopardizing their fragile ecosystems and straining scarce resources.
 This book seeks to analyze the relationship between tourism and the sustainable development of those territories, addressing issues raised by architecture, landscape design, and planning.

 Makina/Medina: On Cultural Heritage and Urban Development in the Historic City of Fez

-Through a series of essays by urban historians, economists, and designers, Makina/Medina examines the potential impact of cultural events on the revitalization of historic cities.
-The aim of this volume is to explore how the urban design set up for a cultural event could help improve access and legibility in this medieval city and to positively affect its economic and social development.
-The book also includes a series of hypothetical design projects for the Makina Square by Harvard Graduate School of Design students.
+These essays by urban historians, economists, and designers examine the potential impact of cultural events on the revitalization of historic cities.
+The aim of this volume is to explore how the urban design set-up for a cultural event might improve access and legibility in this medieval city, and positively affect its socio-economic development.